Advocating For Victims Of Surgical Errors

 To bring a successful action for surgical malpractice that leads to full compensation for the injured patient, your legal team must prove several elements.
 Building the case requires legal and financial resources, which Dillon & Findley provides:

 - Negligence – For the surgical team to be at fault, someone must have performed below the standard of care that a patient has the right to expect.
 Proof requires fact-finding and authoritative analysis of those facts.
 Dillon & Findley conducts detailed investigations, interviews witnesses and examines medical records.
-Our knowledgeable surgical error and hospital negligence lawyers consult with highly qualified experts in the field to construct a compelling argument for surgical negligence.
+Our knowledgeable medical malpractice lawyers consult with highly qualified experts in the field to construct a compelling argument for surgical negligence.

 - Damage – A surgical error is not compensable unless it caused harm to the patient.
 We consult the best available medical professionals to explain in detail the link between the improper care and the harm to the patient.